LmaA-aD/AdKats/README.md

 Players need to be at or above certain access levels to perform commands.
 Players on the access list can have their powers disabled (without removing them from the access list) by lowering their access level.
 Players can be added to or removed from the access from plugin settings using the "Add Access" and "Remove Access" text fields.
-The access level of a player can be changed once they are on the access list by modifying the number to the right of their name.
+The access level of a player can be changed once they are on the access list, in addition to their email address.
 All players are defaulted to level 6 in the system, and have no special access, level 0 is a full admin.
 <br/>
 <table>